 Questions?
 We're here for you.

-Making a tax-deductible gift to further Agrace’s mission of compassionate care?
-It’s a simple way to “Light Up a Life” in 2020.
-Any amount you give will help us reach our goal.
+Making a tax-deductible gift to Agrace is a simple way to “Light Up a Life” in 2022.
+Any amount you give will help us reach our goal!

 “He had to sell his dream car to get the ring,” their daughter, Erica Gallagher, explains.
 “My dad always said, ‘When you take those vows—you take them seriously.”

 A teacher and avid runner, Cathie had several unexplained falls while running in the mid 1970s before her own research led her to conclude she had the disabling nervous-system disease multiple sclerosis (MS).
 After her self-diagnosis was confirmed in 1989, Cathie was determined to complete her Ph.D., keep working and travel with Ric.